Posted on August 11, 2020 by Cameron Tarry, Faith Martinez Smith, and Connie Lausten

 As the U.S. looks towards the future of hydropower, significant potential lies in existing infrastructure.
 Adding power-generating capabilities to existing infrastructure kills two birds with one stone: increasing the penetration of reliable, clean energy while providing much-needed upgrades.

-While there are many benefits associated with hydropower facilities, the average age of U.S. dams is 56 years.
+While there are many benefits associated with hydropower facilities, the average age of U.S. dams is 56 ears.
 Many of these are classified as either “high hazard potential” or “deficient high hazard potential,” referring to the potential of dam failure.
 Dams are classified as “high hazard potential” when failure could result in loss of life, or “deficient high hazard potential” where failure could result in significant economic and environmental damage.
 According to the American Society of Civil Engineers, just the rehabilitation of dams categorized as most critical or “high-hazard” would cost almost $22 billion.7 The USACE assessed the repair requirements for its 709 dams in 2015 and estimated a $24 billion cost to conduct the repairs.8 The following table illustrates the top ten states with “high hazard potential” dams.9

 Fortunately, there is a solution.
 An assessment of the potential for hydropower development on existing non-powered dams was conducted by Oak Ridge National Laboratory (ORNL).
 Researchers at ORNL found that there was up to 12 GW (12,000 MW) of potential new capacity available in these non-powered dams.
 This research suggests significant growth potential in hydropower, adding clean assets to the grid in the Midwest and Central regions of the United States.10 That means necessary infrastructure improvements and renewable electricity generation can be added in tandem.
 Below is a table illustrating the results of the ORNL study, including the top twenty states with non-powered dams and the added hydropower capacity potential they could add to the grid.